Numerical methods for ordinary differential equations

 png

-Exercise 6.
-An Adams-Bashforth method.
+An Adams-Bashforth Method

-Question.
 What is the order of the method?

-Answer.
-FOr this type of Adams-Bashforth method, the order of convergence is 3 since the truncation error verify : τn=z(tn+1)yn+1max[t0,t0+T]z(r+2)Δtnmaxn(Δtn)r+1|\tau_{n}|=\left|z(t_{n+1})-y_{n+1}\right|\leq \max _{[t_{0},t_{0}+T]}|z^{(r+2)}|\cdot \Delta t_{n}\cdot \max _{n}(\Delta t_{n})^{r+1}
+For this type of Adams-Bashforth method, the order of convergence is 3 since the truncation error verify : τn=z(tn+1)yn+1max[t0,t0+T]z(r+2)Δtnmaxn(Δtn)r+1|\tau_{n}|=\left|z(t_{n+1})-y_{n+1}\right|\leq \max _{[t_{0},t_{0}+T]}|z^{(r+2)}|\cdot \Delta t_{n}\cdot \max _{n}(\Delta t_{n})^{r+1}

-Question.
-Write, on the model of the previous functions, a function named ab3 implementing the three-step Adams-Bashforth method.
+Write an independent function named ab3 implementing the three-step Adams-Bashforth method.
 Explain how the method is effectively started from the single value u0u_0.

 def ab3(f, final_time, init_time, init_data, N_steps) :